-Development proposals to sustain or extend the viable use of existing community facilities and the development of new facilities will be supported if they comply with other policies in this Neighbourhood Plan.
+Development proposals to sustain or extend the viable use of existing community facilities and the development of new facilities will normally be supported if they comply with other policies in this Neighbourhood Plan.

-Development leading directly to the loss or significant reduction in the scale and value of a community facility will not normally be supported unless:
+Development proposals that will result in the loss or significant reduction in the scale and value of a community facility or do not increase community facility provision commensurate to any proposed growth in population; will not normally be permitted unless:

-- 1. It is essential to meet utility infrastructure needs and there is no viable alternative, or - 2.
-Alternative facilities of equal or better accessibility, size and suitability are provided, or - 3.
-It can be clearly demonstrated that the operation of the asset or its ongoing delivery is no longer of value to the community, or - 4.
-It is no longer economically viable for its current use and has been marketed at an independently agreed price by a property professional for at least a year as a community use or other suitable employment or service trade uses and it is verified that no interest in acquisition has been expressed.
+- It is essential to meet utility infrastructure needs and there is no viable alternative, or - Alternative facilities of equal or better accessibility, size and suitability are provided, or - It can be clearly demonstrated that the operation of the asset or its ongoing delivery is no longer of value to the community, or - It is no longer economically viable for its current use and has been marketed at an independently agreed price by a property professional for at least a year as a community use or other suitable employment or service trade uses and it is verified that no interest in acquisition has been expressed.